sunujoseph/github-portfolio/README.md

 ## 👋 About Me

-I'm a dual-degree graduate from Ontario Tech University with Honours in both **Computer Science** and **Game Development & Interactive Media**.
-I’ve developed immersive games, VR simulations, and real-time tools using Unity, C++, Python, Blender, and OpenCV.
-My focus is on building accessible, creative, and performance-optimized interactive systems.
+I’m a dual-degree graduate from Ontario Tech University with Honours in Computer Science and Game Development & Interactive Media.
+I’ve built 2D/3D games, VR simulations, and custom tools using Unity, Unreal Engine, C++, C#, and Blender.
+I'm passionate about game development and excited to contribute to creative teams that build meaningful, high-quality games.

 ---